 Our approach reflects our commitment as a UNICEF Rights Respecting School and an Eco School, ensuring that pupils understand their rights, respect the rights of others, and contribute positively to local and global communities.

 Our enquiry-based curriculum is built around big questions that spark curiosity and encourage children to become active, independent learners.
-It is broad, balanced, and ambitious - carefully sequenced to develop a deep body of knowledge and transferable skills across all subjects.
+It is broad, balanced, and ambitious - carefully sequenced to develop a deep body of knowledge alongside strong foundational skills that underpin all learning We place particular importance on securing core skills in communication, reading, writing and mathematics, recognising these as essential foundations that enable pupils to access the wider curriculum and achieve their full potential.

 We aim to nurture the whole child by promoting cultural capital and personal development, ensuring that every pupil experiences a wide range of opportunities that broaden their horizons and enrich their understanding of the world.